 Of 53 species of kangaroos, 29 are now threatened and 6 extinct.
 Australia has the worst record of extinctions of any country having exterminated one third of its wildlife in just 200 years.
 The commercial killing of kangaroos is the largest land-based wildlife slaughter on earth, kills more unweaned young than any other country and is as shameful as the Japanese whale slaughter and the Canadian seal hunt.

-Researchers from the equivalence to 0.7 sheep and have shown it to be a two-fold overestimation of their contribution to total grazing.
+Researchers from the CSIRO tested the grazing pressure of red kangaroos equivalence to 0.7 sheep and have shown it to be a two-fold overestimation of their contribution to total grazing.
 Moreover, kangaroos had extraordinarily lower rates of water turnover, being only 13% that of sheep.
 Consequently, our data support arguments that the removal of kangaroos may not markedly improve rangeland capacity for domestic stock.

 Kangaroos only compete with livestock for pasture when total grazing pressure exceeds dry matter production.

 A six year study by Dr Steven McLeod at the University of New South Wales, determined: There was no evidence of a competitive effect of red kangaroos on sheep in terms of body mass, wool growth, reproductive output of sheep or the growth and survivorship of lambs.
 In fact, Red Kangaroos consistently avoid areas used by sheep.

 A 4yr study of Grey Kangaroos in Western Australia by CSIRO (Commonwealth Scientific & Industrial Research Organisation) found that 95% wheat crops are never visited by kangaroos who rarely wander more than 400 metres from their home range in the bush.
 Also kangaroos have virtually no impact on the country’s crops, despite claims by farmers to the contrary.